ptsteadman/notebook/stories/summer-of-entropy.md

 # Summer of Entropy

-An one-legged dachshund jumped over Chris's feet, chasing a group of sleek, unusual dogs with beautiful eyes.
-The dogs were running in circles around the bar's veranda, squeezing between wooden benches and tables, their wriggling amusing groups of young adults perched above.
+An one-legged dachshund jumped over Chris's feet, chasing a group of other sleek, unusual dogs with beautiful eyes.
+The dogs were running in circles around the bar's veranda, wriggling between wooden tables and benches full of young adults.
 As Chris turned to watch the dachshund, he found himself facing a skinny, dark-haired woman.

 "Hi, are you here for the tech meetup?"
 Chris asked, catching her eyes.